vhs/atoms-frontend/README.md

+# ARCHIVED

 # TAC•OS - Frontend

 This is the React frontend respository for the [Tool Access Control and Operations System (TAC•OS)](https://github.com/vhs/tacos).

+This repository has been integrated into the main repository and is now obsolete.

 ## Available Scripts